mudasser-shaik/sql-crash-course/README.md

 This course will take you on a journey where you'll establish the strongest possible foundation in database development by learning
 * How to use MySQL (the most popular open source database)
+* Proficiency in basic SQL operators including WHERE, GROUP BY, INNER JOIN, and LEFT JOIN
 * How to Convert the complex problem statements into SQL queries.
 * Write queries efficiently for production.
 * Create reports.